vtocitu365/Data-Visualization/README.md

 There are 5454 different exoplanets in this dataset with 4 features.

 •	DATE: The year the planet was discovered (starting in 1990)

-•	Radius: The radius of the planet as a ratio of Jupiter's radius

 •	numPlanets: I created this variable.
 This is the number of planets discovered in the same year as the particular exoplanet by the same planetary discovery method